-The Tasks section of the administrative GUI can be used to configure these repetitive tasks:
+The Tasks section of the administrative GUI can be used to configure the following repetitive tasks:

-- Cron Jobs: allows scheduling a command or script to automatically execute at a specified time - Init/Shutdown Scripts: is used to configure a command or script to automatically execute during system startup or shutdown - Rsync Tasks: allows scheduling data synchronization to another system - S.M.A.R.T.
-Tests: allows scheduling how often disk tests occur
+- · Cron Jobs: allows you to schedule a command or script to automatically execute at a specified time - Init/Shutdown Scripts: used to configure a command or script to automatically execute during system startup or shutdown - Rsync Tasks: allows you to schedule data synchronization to another system - S.M.A.R.T.
+Tests: allows you to schedule how often disk tests occur cron(8) is a daemon that runs a command or script on a regular schedule as a specified user.
+Typically, the user who wishes to schedule a task manually creates a crontab(5) using syntax that can be perplexing to new Unix users.
+The FreeNAS® GUI makes it easy to schedule when you would like the task to occur.